whiletruelearn/grokdp/grokdp/chapter_9.md

 (chapter_9)=

-# Chapter 9: Dynamic Programming with Graphs
+# Dynamic Programming with Graphs

 Dynamic Programming (DP) can be effectively applied to various graph problems.
 In this chapter, we'll explore two classic problems: the All-Pairs Shortest Path problem using the Floyd-Warshall algorithm and the Traveling Salesman Problem.